New Law Combats Misclassification of Workers

 “Under Governor Murphy’s leadership, New Jersey has aggressively taken action to protect workers who’ve been cheated out of hard-earned pay and benefits,” said Charles Wowkanech, President of the New Jersey State AFL-CIO.
 “I applaud the Governor for his unwavering commitment to our workers and for always standing with working families in the Garden State.”

-Jon L. Gelman of Wayne NJ is the author of NJ Workers’ Compensation Law (West-Thomson-Reuters) and co-author of the national treatise, Modern Workers’ Compensation Law (West-Thomson-Reuters).
-For over 4 decades the Law Offices of Jon L Gelman1.973.696.7900 firstname.lastname@example.org has been representing injured workers and their families who have suffered occupational accidents and illnesses.
+Jon L. Gelman, practices law in Wayne, NJ.
+He is the author of NJ Workers’ Compensation Law (Thomson-Reuters) and co-author of the national treatise Modern Workers’ Compensation Law (Thomson-Reuters).
+For over five decades, the Law Offices of Jon L Gelman 1.973.696.7900 firstname.lastname@example.org have represented injured workers and their families who have suffered occupational accidents and illnesses.